rackerlabs/support-how-to/content/cloud-servers/use-firewalld-on-centos-7.md

 Firewalld has replaced iptables as the firewall for CentOS&reg; 7.
 The syntax that firewalld uses is more user-friendly.
-This post shows you how to ensure that firewalld is running and starts on boot.
+This post shows you how to ensure that firewalld is running and starts when your server boots.
 It also shows you how to create persistent and flexible firewall rules.

 **Note**: Red Hat&reg; Fedora&reg; also uses firewalld, so all of the commands